replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/03-adding-preflights-to-the-chart/assignment.md

 Making Preflights Available with Your Application
 =================================================

 We defined our preflight checks in a manifest that looks a lot like a Kubernetes resource.
 It's useful to think of it as one, since it's an important part of successfully distributing and supporting an application.
-But it's different in one important way: it's a resource we expect to run _outside_ of the destination cluster.
+But it's different in one important way: it's not processed by the Kubernetes API but instead by the open source [Troubleshoot tooling](https://troubleshoot.sh).

 To accommodate this distinction, but still make it available as part of our Helm chart, we are going to store it in a